nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Aspect: How find-by-prefix handles inputs that do not make sense (e.g. numerics in names, non-existent postal codes)**

 * **Alternative 1:** Accepts the user input and executes the find command as per usual.
-  * Pros: Allows for user freedom in cases that there may be people with Numerics in names, and the underlying code would not have to change if new postal codes were to be implemented.
+  * Pros: Allows for user freedom in cases that there may be people with numerics in names, and the underlying code would not have to change if new postal codes were to be implemented.
-  * Cons: In the case of the input being erroneous, there is no indication that the for the user that it may be due to what they keyed in.
+  * Cons: In the case of the input being erroneous, there is no indication for the user that it may be due to what they keyed in.

 * **Alternative 2 (current choice):** Displays a message indicating that the input is erroneous for the first erroneous prefix detected.
-  * Pros: In the case of the input being erroneous, there would be an indication that the for the user that their input may be unintended.
+  * Pros: In the case of the input being erroneous, there would be an indication for the user that their input may be unintended.
   * Cons: Less flexibility and requires changes to the code base if new postal codes are added.